Hermeticpoet/ucd-resume/README.md

 ## The Presentation

-Basic colour theory was used in creating my palette and as Purple and Green are two of my favourite colours I have based the scheme around them.
+I used basic colour theory in creating my palette for this site.
+Two of my favourite colours are Purple and Green, therefore, I opted for the triadic colour scheme that includes green, purple and orange.